-Eye-gaze on HoloLens 2
+Eye tracking on HoloLens 2

 |Feature||HoloLens (1st gen)||HoloLens 2||Immersive headsets|

 Information about where and what a user looks at provides a powerful context for other inputs, such as voice, hands and controllers.
 This can be used for various tasks.
-For example, this can range from quickly and effortlessly targeting across the scene by simply looking at a hologram and saying "select" (also see Head-gaze and commit) or by saying "put this...", then looking over to where the user wants to place the hologram and say "...there".
+For example, this can range from quickly and effortlessly targeting across the scene by simply looking at a hologram and saying "select" (also see gaze and commit) or by saying "put this...", then looking over to where the user wants to place the hologram and say "...there".
 Examples for this can be found in Mixed Reality Toolkit - Eye-supported Target Selection and Mixed Reality Toolkit - Eye-supported Target Positioning.

 Additionally, an example for user intent might include using information about what users look at to enhance engagement with embodied virtual agents and interactive holograms.
 For instance, virtual agents might adapt available options and their behavior based on currently viewed content.

-A key aspect of this is that scrolling speed adapts to the reading speed of the user.
-Another example is eye-supported zoom and pan where the user can feel like diving exactly toward what he or she is focused o.
+A key aspect of this is that the scrolling speed adapts to the reading speed of the user.
+Another example is eye-supported zoom and pan where the user can feel like diving exactly toward what he or she is focused on.
 Triggering zoom and controlling zoom speed can be controlled by voice or hand input, which is important for providing the user with the feeling of control while avoiding being overwhelmed.
-We will talk about these design guidelines in more detail below.
+We will talk about these design considerations in more detail below.
 Once zoomed in, the user can smoothly follow, for example, the course of a street to explore his or her neighborhood by simply using their eye-gaze.
 Demo examples for these types of interactions can be found in the Mixed Reality Toolkit - Eye-supported Navigation sample.

-Other applications in this area can include:
+Other applications in this area may include:

 Additional use cases